 So it gives the owner flexibility to see what kind of offers they get, even though they may have no plans of renting the place.
 Because of this, you will spend a lot of time emailing host-owners only to find out a place isn’t available even though it showed up in the search results.

-4. “Book Now” doesn’t mean you can actually book now.
+4. “Request to Book” doesn’t mean you can actually book now.

-Even when you click the big blue ‘Book Now” button, the owner/agent has the option to accept or decline within 24 hours.
+Even when you click the big red ‘Request to Book” button, the owner/agent has the option to accept or decline within 24 hours.
 This can be frustrating and time consuming given that most owner-hosts don’t keep their calendar up to date.
 I never ‘Book Now” until I’ve chatted with the host and they have given me the go-ahead.
 This is another reason to consider renting from a host-agent.

 5. Watch out for fees.